MartinPellizzer/terrawhisper-compiler/articles/allium-sativum/medicine/benefits.md

 Furthermore, garlic supports digestive health by regulating gut flora and promoting enzyme secretion.
 With its potential to prevent cancer, garlic, whether consumed raw, cooked, or in supplement form, emerges as a potent and flavorful component in promoting holistic health.

-This article explains in details the most important and well recognized health benefits of garlic, including which constituents and parts of this plant gives these benefits.
+This article explains in details the most important and well recognized health benefits of garlic, including what constituents are responsible for those benefits and what health condititions they can help.

 ## 1. Boosts Immunity